pkh0225/JSON-to-CLASS/README.md

 # 🚀 JTC

 ## JSON TO CLASS
-> JSON to Class Helper written in Objective-C for iOS developers.
+> JSON to Class Helper written in Objective-C, Swift for iOS developers.

 <br>